pspanoudakis/Machine-Learning-NLP/project2/report.md

     Hyperparameters such as number of epochs, batch size, learning rate, number & size of layers etc. can be modified on cell #2.

 7) Training the model:
+    We use `numpy` arrays to store several performance stats during training, such as Loss and F1 score on Train and Validation set after each epoch.\
+    During each epoch:
+    - For each batch given by the `DataLoader`:
+        - We make predictions on this batch
+        - Extract the predicted labels & calculate the accuracy
+        - Calculate & store the batch Loss
+        - Perform backpropagation
+    - After going through all the batches, we calculate the total Loss and the F1 score for the Train set
+    - We make predictions on the Validation set
+    - Calculate & store the Validation set Loss
+    - We extract the predicted labels, calculate the accuracy and store the F1 score

 8) Displaying performance results:
     After the end of training we display: